 So, the apps that are running on the Mac are actually the same code that the iOS apps.
 This is just a preview and this technology will not be available to developers until next year.
 Even then it’s really cool to see what gets to the future of Apple as it begins to bring macOS and iOS closer together.

 Additionally, Apple added some really cool security features to Safari on macOS.
 Essentially, the security features work to eliminate the digital fingerprint that certain data companies use to track you.

 Essentially they look at some identifying information, including proficiency of installed plug-ins you have installed and other pieces of information to figure out who you are in a sea of people.
 Thus track you even if they don’t have any better information than just that.

 So, essentially Safari is exposing the minimum amount of data required to make a website work, but of course not too much that they can actually do a good job of tracking.
 This is great for people who care about security, which of course should be everyone.

 Few Minor Enhancements

 Additionally, Apple also made some interesting changes to the preview window as well.
-If you press spacebar to view an image with preview, you now have access to a whole bunch of tools cropping, rotations, and markup.
+If you press the spacebar to view an image with preview, you now have access to a whole bunch of tools cropping, rotations, and markup.

-Another fun new feature is easy to access application icons.
+Another fun new feature is easy-to-access application icons.
 The bottom right side of the dock shows the last three applications you used and that is not in the dock so that there is a way for easy access.